MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-manage-project-supplies.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchase Invoices**, and then choose the related link.
 2. Choose the **New** action and fill in the fields as necessary.
 For more information, see [Record Purchases](purchasing-how-record-purchases.md).
 3. In the **Job No.** and **Job Task No.** fields, select the information of the job that you want to purchase items or services for.
 Use the **Choose Columns** function if the field is not visible.
-For more information, see [Personalising Your Workspace](ui-personalization-user.md).
+For more information, see [Personalise Your Workspace](ui-personalization-user.md).

     The value that you select in the **Job Line Type** field defines whether a planning line is created when you post the usage of the item.
 If the field contains **Billable**, then job planning lines that are ready to be invoiced to the customer are created.
 For more information, see [Invoice Jobs](projects-how-invoice-jobs.md).
 4. Choose the **Post** action.